-Won Lee is a Korean-born sculptor living in Canada whose work is primarily focused on the figure.
-Lee spends time drawing and modelling the figure in clay, often refining the shapes into abstract forms before firing them in his studio kiln.
+Won Lee (1946 - 2021) is a Korean-born sculptor whose work is primarily focused on the figure.
+Lee spent time drawing and modelling the figure in clay, often refining the shapes into abstract forms before firing them in his studio kiln.
 When he wasn’t working in his studio, he travelled to China or Mexico to cast his figures in bronze.
-He is a highly prolific and energetic artist, despite the fact that he was afflicted with polio while growing up in Korea.
+He was a highly prolific and energetic artist, despite the fact that he was afflicted with polio while growing up in Korea.
 The effects of this disease have never stood in the way of his highly charged production.
 When constructing a two-meter-high clay model, he worked without hesitation, without a break, and often without assistance.
 Like the early Abstract Expressionist sculptor, Reuben Nakian, Lee belongs to a heroic tradition in sculpture.
-Less a classical formalist than Nakian, Lee keeps an intense eye on each manoeuvre as he models the clay, working in direct response to his models.
+Less a classical formalist than Nakian, Lee kept an intense eye on each manoeuvre as he modelled the clay, working in direct response to his models.
 Each detail is attenuated, the treatment comparable in some ways to the late existentialist work of Giacometti.
 Lee’s figures are focused on a holistic pattern involving texture and exaggerated mannerisms of scale and proportion.
 He inscribes the ambient parts with a subtle, yet assured tactile resonance and, in doing so, manages to accentuate a faceting of the surface that enhances the feel of the material.
 Although Lee began as a figurative painter, his move into sculpture within the past decade, after an interruption in his work of several years, offers a forceful interplay with the plasticity of the medium.